Specialty Care Alliance (SCA)

 Role of the SCA

-The aim of Health System Integration is for Albertans to experience seamless, continuous, high quality care as they transition through the Health Neighborhood.
+The aim of Health System Integration is for Albertans to experience seamless, continuous, high quality care as they transition through the Health Neighbourhood.

 Consultation Resources